-Private (34, 18€) Albergue Mundoalbergue.
-On Rúa San Clemente, which is two minutes walk west from Praza do Obradoiro, down the steps to the left of the townhall and continue straight.
+Private (34, 18€) Albergue Mundoalbergue, two minutes walk west from Praza do Obradoiro, down the steps to the left of the townhall and continue straight, on Rúa San Clemente.
 Kitchen, laundry facilities.
 Common room with fireplace.
-Website www.mundoalbergue.es Tel 696 448 737
+Website www.mundoalbergue.es Tel 696 448 737 Open 11:00

 Private (6, 16€) Albergue Basquiños 45, further along Rúa dos Basquiños on the left.
 Laundry facilities.
 Website www.albergueb45.com Tel 661 894 536 Open 10:00

 If you want traditional Galician Pulpo (octopus), one of the best places is Os Concheiros, on Rúa de Berlin, which is on the Camino Francés before it gets to the old city, from the cathedral it's about a half an hour's walk.
 Octopus prepared in Galician style is known as Polbo á Feira.
 If you're tired of tapas and you never really warmed to octopus, there are lots of alternatives around town.
 Casa Manolo is the place to go if you need one last menú de peregrino for an affordable price with cheap wine included.
 It's on Praza Cervantes, on the Camino, it's a pilgrim favourite so it's wise to book.
 Newroz, at the south end of Rúa do Franco near the park does good kebabs and excellent falafel.
 On Rúa da Troia, near Praza da Inmaculada, is Bar Atlantico, a friendly place to hang out in the evenings, although it doesn't kick off till (very) late (by pilgrim standards).
 Petiscos Do Cardeal on Rúa do Franco has also been recommended for tapas.
 Casa de Xantar on Rúa San Pedro has also been recommended for local cuisine.
-Café Porta do Camiño, on the Camino where it crosses the road to enter the old city opens early.
-For bread an empanadas try the bakery A Tafona do Preguntoiro, near The Last Stamp Albergue.
+Café Porta do Camiño, on the Camino where it crosses the road to enter the old city, opens early.
+For bread and empanadas try the bakery A Tafona do Preguntoiro, near The Last Stamp Albergue.
 In the main food market on Rúa das Ameas, is a restaurant called Marisco Manía which will cook any fish you want from the market stalls.
-Restaurante San Clemente on Rúa de San Clemente - near Mundoalbergue, does free tapas with drinks.
+Restaurante San Clemente on Rúa de San Clemente - near Mundoalbergue - has been recommended for seafood.
 Besides that, all Galician specialities are available in the many tourist restaurants around Rúa do Franco.